MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/stay-current-with-news-control.md

 The steps in this article add the company news control to the account main form already configured to query news topics collected from Bing News.
-You can use similar steps to add the control to the main form for other entities, such as contact and competitor.
+You can use similar steps to add the control to the main form for other tables, such as contact and competitor.

 ### Get the Bing News API key and URL